-A group of abortion clinics and abortionists sued the state, arguing that by requiring them to have admitting privileges, the state was creating an undue burden on their patients seeking abortions.
+A group of abortion clinics and abortionists sued the State of Louisiana, arguing that by requiring them to have admitting privileges, Louisiana was creating an undue burden on their patients seeking abortions.
 After a trial court ruled in favor of the clinics, the Fifth Circuit reversed, holding that the clinics failed to prove that their doctors could not meet the requirements of HB 60.

-The U.S. Supreme Court granted cert and heard oral arguments on March 4, 2020.
-CLS filed an amicus brief arguing that because the question involves a woman’s right to abortion, and not a clinic’s right to perform abortions, the proper question is how many doctors are eligible to perform abortions under the law.
-CLS used available data to show that at least 400 doctors in Louisiana are qualified to perform abortions under HB 60, vastly more the six doctors that met the entire state’s demand prior to HB 60.
+In December 2019, the Center filed an amicus brief arguing that because the question involves a woman’s right to abortion, and not a clinic’s right to perform abortions, the proper question is how many doctors are eligible to perform abortions under the law.
+The Center used available data to show that at least 400 doctors in Louisiana are qualified to perform abortions under HB 60, vastly more the six doctors that met the entire state’s demand prior to HB 60.
 Accordingly, the law does not present an obstacle to women seeking abortions.
-CLS also argued that the large fraction test introduced in Planned Parenthood v.
+The brief also pointed out that the private choice of those doctors to perform or not perform abortions is not a proper consideration on whether the law limits a woman’s access to abortion.
+Finally, the brief also argued that the large fraction test introduced in Planned Parenthood v.
 Casey had the same problems of arbitrary application that caused the Court to limit the Lemon test in American Legion v.
 American Humanist Association.

 In June 2020, the Court, in a 5-4 decision, held that Louisiana's statute was unconstitutional.